 Webinar Recap: Grain Market Outlook, plus the latest updates from cmdty by Barchart

-Yesterday we hosted an exciting live webinar with Barchart’s Head of Commodities, Michael Browne, and grain market expert, Alan Brugler.
+Yesterday we hosted an exciting live webinar with Barchart’s Head of Commodities, Michael Browne, and grain market expert, Darin Newsom.
 If you attended, we hope you enjoyed the webinar!
-If you weren’t able to attend we’ll fill you in now!
+If you weren’t able to attend, we’ll fill you in now!

-Michael and Alan then opened it up to questions from the viewers, which provided insight into basis and spread predictions for soybeans, the accuracy of the current soybean production area forecast is, and more!
+Michael and Darin then opened it up to questions from the viewers, which provided insight into USDA prices, how South American soybean production impacts the forward curve, what happened in the market over the past couple of years to get us today’s corn and soybean prices, and more!
 This recap only scratches the surface, so make sure to watch the full livestream here!
 To learn more about the solutions available from cmdty, please visit our website.